-Acupuncture, Chinese Herbal Medicine, Qi Gong, Cupping & Moxibustion have been used by East Asian Medicine practitioners for a millennia to help people manage their health and fight disease.
+Acupuncture, Chinese Herbal Medicine, Qi Gong, Cupping & Moxibustion have been used by East Asian Medicine practitioners for a millennia to help people optimize their health and heal from injury or illness.

 Alison Loercher, LAc, MAOM brought her practice to WATC in the Spring of 2019, to provide her specialized treatments locally in the SE Portland and Lents community.
 A co-founder of the North Portland Chinese medicine pharmacy and clinic, The Vital Compass, she has been practicing Chinese medicine since graduating from OCOM in 2008.
 She’s had additional training in Nanjing, China and Seoul, South Korea, where acupuncture and herbal medicine are integrated into formal hospital settings.
 She has volunteered in Nepal twice with the Acupuncture Relief Project, helping hundreds of local people receive care otherwise unavailable to them.